Home > Destinations > Italy

 The delicious truffle pasta from Il Duca in Trastevere, the cute cobblestone street outside.

-Mimi e Coco Trast is actually so good we went there twice on our 4 days in Rome.
+Mimi e Coco Trast is actually so good we went there twice during our 4 days in Rome.
 It’s located in one of the many cute alleys in Trastevere.
 The atmosphere is trendy, the food is great and the prices are reasonable.
-They serve traditional Italian food, and they won’t let you leave until you try their homemade biscottis accompanied by limoncello.
-I can highly recommend trying one of their pasta dishes, especially their cacio e pepe.
-But honestly, all their pasta and pizza dishes looked delicious.
+They serve traditional Italian food, and they won’t let you leave until you try their homemade biscottis accompanied by a glass of limoncello.
+I can highly recommend trying one of their pasta dishes, especially their incredible cacio e pepe.
+But honestly, all their pasta and pizza dishes looked delicious!

 Price: ✩✩✩